 We were greeted at the entrance by Fujin and Raijin, who had flip-flopped on their “let’s let Squall beat Seifer back to normal” plan, and were now going to attack us.
 With two of our current party (Squall and Irvine) equipped with Sleep-inducing Junctions, we had soon knocked both of them out and began to milk Fuu for Full-Life (Arise) spells.
 Sadly, our third party member, Selphie, didn’t have any remaining magic slots to use to hold Full-Life.
 And it’s arguably too bad that she didn’t, because she had nothing to do for the whole fight but to attack the Rai and Fu, and so eventually reduced them below a certain health mark that not only changed their AI to a harder one, but woke them both up!
-I’ve never seen a change in AI remove status effects like this before, at least not without the character casting some kind of spell to explain it!
+I’ve never seen a change in AI remove status effects like this before, at least not without a transformation or magic spell to explain it!
 These changes meant that I had to get serious and end the fight.
 Oh well.
 Raijin and Fujin ran off.
 Just a few rooms into the map, and Biggs and Wedge showed up, having not been seen in hours, and they outright quit their jobs and ran off, without even noticing us!
 The way to the dungeon was now open.

-Say, remember a hundred years ago when Laguna and friends scouted out an Estaran excavation site and I said it was mildly possible to change the past?
+Say, remember a hundred years ago when Laguna and friends scouted out an Estharan excavation site and I said it was mildly possible to change the past?
 Welcome to the payoff!
 It seems the Estharans were actually trying to excavate Lunatic Pandora, which is actually some kind of relic from a past civilization (either that or they dig up the Crystal pillar at the excavation site and then built Lunatic Pandora around it?), and they took part of the crystal mines with them.
 And sure enough, all the optional stuff you could do in the flashback opened up new prizes now.
 We hadn’t realized this was going to be the case, however, which was bad news.
 You see, Kyle’s strategy guide told us that we would be able to find a Power Generator here, and we were counting on it to Quistis her second-last Blue spell (you’ll recall we Refined the one we got from Chocobo World into ammo to use for Squall’s ultimate weapon).
 Yup, you guessed it: you can only get the Power Generator if you do something in the flashback dungeon, and it was literally the only thing we had missed.
 Dammit.
 We worked this out after the dungeon’s first boss.
 With no other way to get the spell short of relying on Boko to return a second, we headed out and Kyle took over to grind Blitzes in Centra, who had only a <6% chance of returning Power Generators to Mug.
 We lucked out, and found one in far less time than the odds suggested it would.
-After that, we made another backup save and returned to the dungeon.
+After that, we made another pre-Disc 4 backup save and returned to the dungeon.

 By the way, in finding Quistis’ second-last limit break, we had done it.
 We had completed!
 Virtually!
 Everything!
 We had missed that one Combat King magazine, and some sidequests that give duplicate rewards (like the Zell and Library Girl “romance quest,” which I’m disappointed to have missed now that I’m learning about it after the fact), and we hadn’t yet collected Quistis’ final limit break because it would require some grinding, but I intended to do so later (Ed. and did).
 Everything else was either done according to our standards for 100%!
 This is easily the closest we’ve come to 100% a Final Fantasy game with a full arsenal of sidequests!
 Sure, there are some games – especially the older games and the portable games – that don’t have optional content, meaning you 100% them almost by default, but there’s no pride in 100% a game if it happens nigh-automatically.
 This calls for a celebration!
 And since this feels like something worth recording for posterity, I’ll qualify it by doing a list.